 Stage Prior to Activity planning Internal Data Analysis - Our new data capacity will provide us with granular data about where and how gaps are apparent.
 We will be able to compare outcomes for different student groups across the access, retention, success, outcome and progression domains and to break this down into particular courses.
 This will tell us where we need to concentrate, and in the case of ongoing interventions what impact our activities are having in closing these gaps.

-1. Prior to Activity planning Literature review / information gathering - We will carry out or commission a rapid review to gather information about the issue we are addressing or seek out existing literature reviews.
+Prior to Activity planning Literature review / information gathering - We will carry out or commission a rapid review to gather information about the issue we are addressing or seek out existing literature reviews.
 This could include academic research, grey literature, collaboration with academic colleagues, investigation of related activities delivered by comparator institutions.
-2. During Activity planning Development of Theory of Change - Using the information gathered, we will work with delivery leads and practitioner staff and other stakeholders to explore and interrogate assumptions about how and why the activity works and for whom it works (or does not work).
+3. During Activity planning Development of Theory of Change - Using the information gathered, we will work with delivery leads and practitioner staff and other stakeholders to explore and interrogate assumptions about how and why the activity works and for whom it works (or does not work).
 This stage leads to the formulation of mechanisms (Pawson and Tilly 1996).

-Prior to Activity delivery Development of Evaluation Measures - On the basis of the documented theory of change we will review the implications of the mechanisms established (in stage 3) and decide on appropriate evaluation measures.
-We will then test these measures and sample output data with key evaluation stakeholders and sponsors to ensure that evaluation outcomes are meaningful, useful, relevant to the development of practice, and reflect assumed causal factors in the activity.
-4. Activity delivery Implementation and evaluation of activity - The activity and the evaluation will be undertaken as planned.
-Any implementation issues will be logged for later discussion.
-5. Post- activity delivery review Review and reflect on formative evaluation measures / outcomes Interview or ask for reflections from delivery stakeholders / participants to gather qualitative data about perceived outcomes Capture implementation challenges / successes from delivery practitioners Analysis and contextualisation of evaluation outcomes Evaluation outcomes and reflections on implementation issues will be used to review the outcomes and impacts of the activity.
+4. Prior Activi delive review the implications of the mechanisms established (in stage 3) and decide on appropriate 5.
+Activi ' 6.
+Post- activit delive reviev y data about perceived outcomes Evaluation outcomes and reflections on implementation issues will be used to review the outcomes and impacts of the activity.
 Any revisions or changes will be discussed and agreed for the next phase of delivery.
 In light of any revisions and an assessment of the usefulness and relevance of the evaluation measures and consider whether the evaluation approach, theory of change or selected measure also need revision to reflect changes to the activity.